Edward Via College of Osteopathic Medicine

 The MISSION of the Edward Via College of Osteopathic Medicine (VCOM) is to Prepare globally minded, community-focused physicians to meet the needs of rural and medically underserved populations and promote research to improve human health.
 VCOM faculty staff and students VALUE: professionalism, integrity, duty, compassion, altruism, knowledge, and critical thinking.

-VCOM is a fully-accredited osteopathic college with three campuses, one in Blacksburg, VA; one in Spartanburg, SC; and one in Auburn, AL. VCOM is committed to serving the needs of patients in medically underserved areas and medically underserved populations and the VCOM Virginia campus is committed to Southwest Virginia and to surrounding Appalachian states, although VCOM interviews student committed to service and working with patients from medically underserved populations from other states.
+VCOM is a fully-accredited osteopathic college with four campuses, one in Blacksburg, VA; Spartanburg, SC; Monroe, LA; and Auburn, AL. VCOM is committed to serving the needs of patients in medically underserved areas and medically underserved populations.
+The VCOM Auburn campus is committed to the surrounding Appalachian and Delta Regions.
+VCOM interviews students committed to service and working with patients from medically underserved populations from other states.

 Located in the Research Park of Auburn University, and immediately adjacent to the other health sciences schools in the University on Donahue Street, the campus is within walking distance of the university and the stadium, VCOM-Auburn is well integrated into the Auburn University community.
 In addition to the over 27,000 University students, the city of Auburn is the fastest growing metropolitan area in Alabama.
 Auburn’s southern charm is seen in the arts, in its quaint restaurants, independent boutiques, and availability of cultural opportunities.